 What Stopped Them

-These people are worth immediate follow-up.
+These people are worth immediate follow-up — within one hour if possible.
 They were ready to buy.
-A well-timed email that addresses their specific concern can recover the sale.
+A well-timed, specific email that addresses their actual concern can recover the sale.

 Medium-Intent Abandoners